 It has a 50 minute run time thanks to the two lithium ion batteries included in the package.

-Despite the added versatility, I still would rank this below the original Air Cordless because this is almost it is more than $100 expensive plus it’s around 2 pounds heavier.
+Despite the added versatility, I still would rank this below the original Air Cordless because of the big price difference plus it’s around 2 pounds heavier.
 Since this is a list about stick vacuums, I have to put that into consideration.

 This is a testament to its performance and quality.
 Sorry for sounding like a salesman, just stating the facts.

-The 18-volt Lithium Ion battery in this is also compatible with the Hoover Linx Pet Hand Vac and you can purchase both if you also need a handheld because of the interchange-ability.
-Hoover did that as a marketing ploy to compete with more expensive but versatile Dyson DC35/DC44.
+The 18-volt Lithium Ion battery in this is also compatible with the Hoover Linx Pet Hand Vac.
+And you can purchase both if you also need a handheld because of the interchange-ability.

 Performance on carpet and bare floor are good based on consumer reviews in blogs, shopping sites and in YouTube.